 Ok, ok, maybe you aren’t a biker – but if you are reading my blog, then you are probably someone who loves the outdoors and is active – or at least hoping to be.
-Thanks to electric bikes and great bike paths, you don’t need to be an expert cyclist to hop on the Wisconsin bike trails.
+Thanks to electric bikes and great bike paths, you don’t need to be an expert cyclist to hop on the Wisconsin bicycle trails.
 But – you do need to love the outdoors and adventure.
-So before you poo-poo this biking in Wisconsin vacation idea – give me a few more paragraphs.
+So before you poo-poo this biking Madison WI vacation idea – give me a few more paragraphs.

 Close your eyes…when you visualize Wisconsin what comes to mind?
 Rolling hills of green, gentle rivers flowing through the countryside, cows and farms dotting the landscapes, small towns, friendly people?
 These are all of the ingredients to perfect cycling routes!
 Wisconsin has taken this landscape (urban and rural) and turned it into a biking paradise.
-I specifically went to explore Wisconsin and its plentiful bike trails.
+I specifically went to explore the best bike trails in Wisconsin.
 But don’t worry – I’ve also included non-biking things to do around the region.

 The bike culture in Madison Wisconsin is just as strong as the beer, cheese, and supper club culture!
 Madison is consistently ranked as a top biking city in the US – along with places like Portland, Austin, and Fort Collins.
-The 200 miles of paths and lanes in the city are impressive.
+The 200 miles of bike paths in Madison, WI are impressive.
 Plus, they have bike share programs making it easy to hop on a bike and explore – or just use it to get around the bike-loving city.
 There are also rentals available at Machinery Row Bicycle Shop if you are looking for something more personalized to your needs.

 In addition, Madison is literally centered around 2 beautiful lakes, and one of the most popular bike trails in Madison is the Lake Loop.